Three Important Elements of an Effective Opening Statement

 MY WISH

 My wish for this holiday season is that, should you be a professional neutral who deals with individuals or families, during the holiday season recognize the important role you play.
 Go beyond the mundane and provide the disputants with what is the “Promise of Mediation”.
-Use truly conflict resolution/management skills and technique to empower the disputants and allow for self-determination.
-Offer disputants encouragement and suggestions to reduce the barriers to communication.
+Remain ethical.
+Use true conflict resolution/management skills and technique to empower the disputants and allow for self-determination.
+Promote empanty and offer disputants encouragement and soft suggestions to reduce the barriers to communication.
 Doing so may not provide the perfect solutions to their conflict, but it will demonstrate a professional who is dutifully engaged and dedicated to helping creating solutions to complex matters.

 The following are 10 suggestions to a better holiday season: